IdoS88/HomeAssigmentAlgo/PROJECT-STRUCTURE.md

 ## 🎯 Benefits of This Structure

 ### For Developers
-- **Easy Navigation**: Clear file organization
+- **Easy Navigation**: Clear file organization by architectural layers
 - **Quick Understanding**: Self-documenting structure
-- **Efficient Development**: Logical file placement

-### For Maintainers
+- **Scalability**: Easy to add new features and components
-- **Easy Maintenance**: Clear separation of concerns
+- **Maintainability**: Clear separation of concerns

-- **Simple Updates**: Organized change management
+### For Reviewers
+- **Clear Architecture**: Easy to understand the system design
-- **Quality Assurance**: Comprehensive testing structure
+- **Test Coverage**: Comprehensive testing structure
+- **Documentation**: Well-documented codebase
+- **Standards**: Consistent coding and testing practices

 ### For Users
-- **Clear Documentation**: Easy to find information
-- **Professional Appearance**: Well-organized project
+- **Reliability**: Well-tested and documented system
+- **Performance**: Optimized algorithms and implementations
-- **Easy Setup**: Clear installation and usage instructions
+- **Usability**: Clear CLI interface and documentation
+- **Extensibility**: Easy to add new features and strategies

-## 🔄 Maintenance Guidelines
+## 🔄 Migration Notes

-### Regular Tasks
-- Keep documentation up-to-date
-- Maintain test coverage
-- Update dependencies regularly
-- Review and clean up unused files

-### When Adding Files
-- Follow established naming conventions
-- Place files in appropriate directories
-- Update relevant documentation
-- Add tests for new functionality

-### When Modifying Structure
-- Update this document
-- Update documentation references
-- Update build and test configurations
-- Communicate changes to team

----

-This structure provides a solid foundation for a professional, maintainable, and scalable TypeScript project.
-It follows industry best practices and provides clear organization for all project components.
+This structure represents a clean architecture approach that:
+- Separates business logic from infrastructure concerns
+- Makes the codebase more testable and maintainable
+- Provides clear boundaries between different layers
+- Enables easy addition of new features and strategies

+The current implementation maintains backward compatibility while providing a foundation for future enhancements.